 Postcard c.
 1910. ” ‘The Joy Ride’ at the California Alligator Farm, Los Angeles, California.”
 The Carter Museum of American Art via Google Images.

-Before I return J. Fletcher Williams to the file cabinet, I want to share a piece of Minnesota Historical Society arcana: a memo Williams wrote to his temporary assistant, instructing him in the essentials of running the library in 1885.
-Those 19th century newspapers we use, now microfilmed, began their MHS career rolled up in a pigeon hole.
+Before I return J. Fletcher Williams to the file cabinet, I want to share a piece of Minnesota Historical Society arcana: a memo Williams wrote to his temporary assistant in 1885, instructing him in the essentials of running the Library.
+Those 19th-century newspapers we use, now microfilmed, began their MHS career rolled up in a pigeon hole.

 “Instructions for K. A. Guibeau, employed as assistant while I was in California, Dec.
 1885” by J. Fletcher Williams, Librarian and Secretary of the Minnesota Historical Society.